davekellam/phpcs-wp/README.md

 ### Continuous Integration

 PHPCS Configuration plays nicely with Continuous Integration solutions.
-Out of the box, the library loads the `Plank-Default` ruleset, and checks for syntax errors for PHP 7 or higher.
+Out of the box, the library loads the `DK-Default` ruleset, and checks for syntax errors for PHP 7 or higher.

 To override the default PHP version check, set the `--runtime-set testVersion 7.0-` configuration option.
 Example for PHP version 7.2 and above: